spotahome/kooper/README.md

 At this moment there is no standard, although there are some projects like [rook operator kit](https://github.com/rook/operator-kit) or [Giantswarm operator kit](https://github.com/giantswarm/operatorkit) that are trying to create it.

-yxxhero studied these projects before developing Kooper and they didn't fit the requirements:
+spotahome studied these projects before developing Kooper and they didn't fit the requirements:

 - Clear and maintanable code.
 - Easy to test and mock.